mP1/j2cl-maven-plugin/Readme.md

-## Step 6 Possible repackage
+## Step 6 Possible shade

-This step will attempt to locate a `.walkingkooka-j2cl-maven-plugin-repackage.txt` properties file which can hold mappings of packages that should exist to new packages.
+This step will attempt to locate a `.walkingkooka-j2cl-maven-plugin-shade.txt` properties file which can hold mappings of packages that should exist to new packages.
 This can be useful when one wishes to write an emulation of another package, and have both co-exist and used to author unit tests.
 A simple example might be to author a replacement of a as yet unsupported JDK class(es).